kraftvaerk-test/selenium/README.md

-There are two ways to run the test from the command line interface:
+There are at least three ways to run the test from the command line interface:

 1. Download selenium/out/artifacts/kraftvaerktest_jar/kraftvaerktest.jar, then run it with